zabroseric/sfdc-xml-parser/README.md

 ### SObject List

-The root tag is converted to a plural and contains all the tags as per the single SObject serialization.
+The root node name is converted to a plural that contains child nodes as per the single SObject serialization.

 ```java
 List<Contact> contacts = new List<Contact>{